 Laycock has testified frequently before Congress and has argued many cases in the courts, including the U.S. Supreme Court.
 He is the author of the leading casebook Modern American Remedies, the award-winning monograph The Death of the Irreparable Injury Rule, and many articles in the leading law reviews.
 He co-edited a collection of essays, Same-Sex Marriage and Religious Liberty.

 His many writings on religious liberty are being published in a five-volume collection.
 Religious Liberty: Volume One: Overviews and History, and Volume Two: The Free Exercise Clause, have been published.
 Volume Three: Religious Freedom Restoration Acts and Same-Sex Marriage Legislation, and Volume Four: Federal Religious Liberty Legislation After RFRA, are ready for the printer, and Volume Five: The Free Speech and Establishment Clauses is in preparation.

-Laycock is vice president of the American Law Institute, a fellow of the American Academy of Arts and Sciences, and the 2009 winner of the National First Freedom Award from the Council on America's First Freedom.
+Laycock is vice president of the American Law Institute and a fellow of the American Academy of Arts and Sciences.

 - J.D., University of Chicago Law School, 1973